This page includes Visual Basic instructions for VS2015 / VS2012. Click here for C# Instructions.

 NOTE: It is important the entire page looks as above.
 No ascii characters can be outside < > tags, not even a space character.
 Any ascii would corrupt the binary data being served to Default.aspx on the client.
 If there is mistakenly ascii, Default.aspx may show a red x instead of an image as the binary data received from server is not recognized as a bitmap.

-12) Within Visual Studio's main menu, select [View]
+Within Visual Studio's main menu, select [View] and then [Code].

-13) Add the following code to the Page_Load event handler.
-Type it in manually to see examples of embedded XML help and other intellisense features.
+Add the following code to the Page_Load event handler.
+Type a few lines manually to see examples of embedded XML help and other intellisense features.

 PegoWeb1.PeString.MainTitle = "Hello World"